 If in doubt, throw it out

-If you come across an egg that is particularly gross, or just won’t get clean, save yourself the worry and throw it out.
+If you come across an egg that is particularly gross, or just will not get clean, save yourself the worry and throw it out.
 There should be plenty more where that came from.

-If you’re vigilant about cleanliness and regular gathering, you’ll enjoy lots of delicious egg breakfasts (and more!) without the worry of dirty eggs.
+If you are vigilant about cleanliness and regular gathering, you will enjoy lots of delicious egg breakfasts (and more!) without the worry of dirty eggs.
 Stop by our shop for all the chicken supplies you need.